Invariant measures for multidimensional fractional stochastic volatility models: Abstract

 \section{Abstract}

-We establish that a large class of non-Markovian stochastic volatility models converge to an invariant measure as time tends to infinity.
-Our arguments are based on a novel coupling idea which is of interest on its own right.
+We establish convergence to an invariant measure as time tends to infinity, for a large class of (possibly non-Markovian) stochastic volatility models.
+Our arguments are based on a novel coupling idea for Markov chains which also extends to Markov chains in random environments in an efficient way.